Business Loan Reviews

 OnDeck's business loan application process is straightforward and only takes about 10 minutes to complete.
 You enter simple information such as your business history, your desired loan amount, and similar details.
 Once that is complete, OnDeck's online system evaluates your business and provides a decision in a matter of minutes.
 Funding can take place as soon as 24 hours later.

 In order to qualify for a loan from OnDeck, there are a number of basic requirements that must be met.
-For example, businesses must have at least 9 months history, one of the business owners or partners must have a personal credit score of 500 or higher, and the business must demonstrate revenue of at least $75,000 in annual revenue.
-While this means that OnDeck would not be suitable for pure startups, many businesses will still be able to meet Ondeck's starting conditions and quickly be on the way to securing their business loan.
+For example, businesses must have at least 1 year of history, one of the business owners or partners must have a personal credit score of 500 or higher, and the business must demonstrate revenue of at least $100,000 in annual revenue.
+While this means that OnDeck would not be suitable for pure startups, many businesses should still be able to meet Ondeck's starting conditions and quickly be on the way to securing their business loan.

 One unique aspect of OnDeck's loan repayment terms is that payments are made on a daily or weekly basis, rather than the traditional monthly payments one would expect from a loan.
 We think this is a good feature for both the lender and the borrower.
 The business owner can better stay on top of their repayments, rather than experiencing the snowball effect that can occur when trying to make larger monthly payments.
 OnDeck benefits by lessening their risk of repayment.
 This may be one contributing factor to the low rates that OnDeck passes on to their borrowers.